-- Alleged discrimination based on age, gender, race, or disability excluding sexual harassment grievances. - · Misconduct of a member of the University community - Sexual Misconduct - o Because of the sensitive nature of such grievances, alleged sexual harassment complaints should be sent directly to the Manager of Student Life and Community Engagement. - o A meeting with the Manager of Student Life and Community Engagement will replace the first step of the grievance procedure.
-The Manager of Student Life and Community Engagement will counsel with the student to determine the appropriate action that is required. - o If the grievance is not resolved after this meeting, then the remainder the grievance procedure will be followed. - Academic matters, excluding individual grades (which must follow the Final Grade Appeal Procedure) except when the conditions in items A or B above apply.
+- 1. Academic matters, excluding individual grades (which must follow the Grade Appeal Procedure) - 2.
+Alleged discrimination based on age, gender, race, or disability excluding sexual harassment grievances. - 3.
+Misconduct of a member of the University community violating University policies and/or procedures - 4.
+Sexual Misconduct - a.
+Because of the sensitive nature of such grievances, alleged sexual harassment complaints should be sent directly to the Manager of Student Life and Community Engagement. - b.
+A meeting with the Manager of Student Life and Community Engagement will replace the first step of the grievance procedure.
+The Manager of Student Life and Community Engagement will counsel with the student to determine the appropriate action that is required.

+c.
+If the grievance is not resolved after this meeting, then the remainder the grievance procedure will be followed.